 Enter your name, phone, and email address below and then click Register button next to the date and location you would like.

 Seminar Discussions Include:

 - Are you a candidate for bariatric surgery?

 - What to expect from a physician consultation.

 - Question and answer session

 Seminars are open to the public and held at Buffalo General bi-weekly at 1:30 p.m.
-Seminar is located in the Swift Auditorium located off the lobby of BGMC.
+Seminar is located in the Cummings Conference Center, located on the second floor of Buffalo General Medical Center.
 Please refer to schedule for seminar dates.
 All patients MUST bring a support person to seminar.